 Enjoy your buffet breakfast at the hotel.
 After the breakfast you start the sightseeing of Khajuraho Temples.

-Khajuraho temples, famous for the magnificent carvings depicting numerous exotic postures of the famous Kamasutra, ancient Indian work on sex.
+Today visit Khajuraho temples, famous for the magnificent carvings depicting numerous exotic postures of the famous Kamasutra, ancient Indian work on sex.
 Only 22 temples survive of the 85 originally built.
 In fact, worship is still done today in the Matangeshwara temple, continuing an unbroken 1000 year tradition.

 After completing the sightseeing of the city, transfer to the airport in time to board the flight for Varanasi.
 Meeting and assistance on arrival and transfer to the hotel.

 In the afternoon half day tour of Sarnath: The buried Buddhist city where Lord Buddha gave his first sermon.
 Sarnath was a renowned school of learning from 6th century B.C. to 12th century A.D.
 Visit the ruins, the Stupa, the Buddhist temple and the Museum (closed on Fridays) designed like a Buddhist monastery, contains many superb specimens of ancient art.